-Potential noise impacts under Alternative 2 would be expected to be similar to Alternative 1.
+Potential noise impacts under Alternative 2 are expected to be similar to Alternative 1.
 Alternative 2 would include fewer construction projects in the MSA but would include the same projects in the other planning districts as Alternative 1.
 Because noise impacts would be associated with individual projects that occur overall time, differences in noise impacts between Alternative 1 and Alternative 2 would be undiscernible.

-Alternative 3 would involve fewer construction and demolition projects in the MSA than Alternatives 1 and 2 but would include the same construction projects in the other planning districts.
-The potential noise impacts associated with individual projects under Alternative 3 would be expected to be similar to Alternatives 1 and 2.
+Alternative 3 has fewer construction and demolition projects in the MSA than Alternatives 1 and 2 but includes the same construction projects in the other planning districts.
+The potential noise impacts associated with individual projects under Alternative 3 are expected to be similar to Alternatives 1 and 2.

 Because the potential noise impacts associated with the Proposed Action Alternatives would be short term (i.e., limited to the construction period) and localized at individual construction projects, noise impacts would not contribute permanently to cumulative noise impacts when considered in conjunction with other past, present, and reasonably foreseeable environmental trends and planned actions at Davis-Monthan AFB.
-No significant cumulative effects on the existing noise environment would be anticipated to occur under implementation of the Proposed Action.
+No significant cumulative effects on the existing noise environment are anticipated to occur under implementation of the Proposed Action.